POSTED BY March 7, 2016 COMMENTS (69)ON

-Nothing is more frustrating that feeling stuck and not being able to do anything fruitful.
-There are millions of investors who are stuck with their endowment policies, ULIP’s, bad credit cards, wrong advisor, other products.
+Nothing is more frustrating than feeling stuck and not being able to do anything fruitful.
+There are millions of investors who are stuck with their endowment policies, ULIP’s, bad credit cards, wrong advisors, other products.
 They want to get rid of it, but they DON’T.

 Hello – I approached the branch manager on cancellation – it’s not even 7 days – he is asking me to get the agent to the branch! is this correct ?
 I have a question : If I want to surrender the policy or retrieve the maturity amount , is the agent required , this is weird stuff , If this is not true, please help me how this can be escalated and resolved .

-Investors also over analyze on what they need to do once they realise that they bought something bad?
+Investors also over analyze what they need to do once they realize that they bought something bad?
 How to minimize their losses and how to come out clean.
-But in that process more and more time passes and the situation gets more messy compared to the past.
+But in that process more and more time passes and the situation gets messier compared to the past.
 Most of the people keep delaying their policy surrendering for years and the damage keeps compounding.

 In the same way, most of the investors keep thinking about the loss they are going to make if they get out of the bad financial product and keep postponing their decision.
 Here is one comment from our blog where an investor shares his state of mind.
 You can see that he feels so stuck.
 This is a very common problem

-Our lives are very busy these days and if one pending item gets added to our list, it takes months and years to complete it, even if its just few hours of work!.
+Our lives are very busy these days and if one pending item gets added to our list, it takes months and years to complete it, even if it’s just a few hours of work!.

 Opportunity cost here means what is the other thing an investor could have done had he not got into a bad financial product.
 This is a very important thing to understand for financial success.
 Imagine a bad decision, where you invest Rs 5 lacs and after 2 yrs, your money worth is just Rs 4 lacs.
 You are in a loss of Rs 1 lac ?

 After 15 yrs, they will get a near inflation return only.
 I consider even that as a bad decision looking at the goal of wealth creation.
-The same 1.5 lacs can be invested in a equity product and a better inflation adjusted return can be earned.
+The same 1.5 lacs can be invested in an equity product and a better inflation-adjusted return can be earned.
 The final wealth different in case of equity vs. PPF will be quite a big amount.
-The difference between 8.5% return compared to 12% return is huge.
+The difference between 8.5% return compared to a 12% return is huge.